MANANOOK

 The roots of the Museum lie in the establishment of Gerrish House Society in 1961.
 In 1967, the original museum was built through donations and help from the Provincial and Federal Governments.
 In 1979, the Gannet Lighthouse Fresnell light was moved beside the Museum and the Gallery was built around it.
 In 1997, the Museum was doubled in size in order to store the many artifacts and archives.

-The Museum also runs a weekly series of lectures/slide shows on island history, culture, flora, fauna and geology which are well worth catching.
-In 2011, there were held on Tuesday and Thursday evenings in the Gallery.
+The Museum also runs a weekly series of lectures/slide shows on island history, culture, flora, fauna and geology which are well worth catching - held on Tuesday and Thursday evenings in the Museum's Lecture Hall.
 Updates on Museum activities can be found on their new Facebook page.

 Grand Manan Whale & Seabird Research Station